GiannisKarampinis/mongodb-demo/README.md

 ## $match

-Filters documents to pass only those that match the specified condition(s).
+Preliminary filtering of documents with the aim to pass only those that match the specified condition(s).
-Similar to a find query.
+Similar to a `find` query.

 ```javascript
 {